diginatu/nagome/docs/plugin.md

 ### Normal plugin

 Normal plugins are placed in Plugins directory in Nagome configure directory.
-A plugin should have corresponding directory and a plugin settings file named "plugin.yml" like below.
+A plugin should have corresponding directory and a plugin settings file named "plugin.yml" (describe later).

 In the Nagome configure dir,